alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```

-Then, we repeat the operation for all the conditions except for the ones that use our default value, the one
+Then, we repeat the operation for all the conditions except for the ones that use our default value, `notMyCompanyHandBaggageInformationFactory.make()`.
-created with `notMyCompanyHandBaggageInformationFactory.make()`.
 First of all, we remove the condition that once true uses the default behaviour (`!flight.isOneWay() && !isMyCompany(flight)`),
 because it is redundant.
 Then, for each remaining condition we create a class containing the evaluation of the condition and the action to